Multitriangulations on the half-cylinder: Abstract

 \section{Abstract}

 We prove that the simplicial complex $\Delta _{\calCn,2}$ is pure and a weak pseudomanifold of dimension $2(n-1)$, where $\Delta _{\calCn,2}$ is the simplicial complex associated with $2$-triangulations on the half-cylinder with $n$ marked points.
-This result generalizes the work of V. Pilaud and F. Santos for polygons and extends a result of M. Lepoutre.
+This result generalizes the work of Vincent Pilaud and Francisco Santos for polygons and resolves a conjecture of Mathias Lepoutre and Vincent Pilaud for $k=2$.
 To achieve this, we show that $2$-triangulations on the half-cylinder decompose as complexes of star polygons, and that $2$-triangulations on the half-cylinder are in bijection with $2$-triangulations on the $4n$-gon invariant under rotation by $\pi/2$ radians.
-Building on work by C. Stump, we also introduce chevron pipe dreams, a new combinatorial model that more naturally captures the symmetries of $k$-triangulations.
+Building on work by Vincent Pilaud and Christian Stump, we also introduce chevron pipe dreams, a new combinatorial model that more naturally captures the symmetries of $k$-triangulations.